Bike-borne men snatch metropolitan magistrate's mobile phone in Delhi

-Two bike-borne men snatched the mobile phone of a metropolitan magistrate in north Delhi's Kamla Nagar, police said on Tuesday.
-The magistrate is the latest victim in the string of snatching incidents in the national capital in a last few months.
+Two bike-borne men snatched the mobile phone of a metropolitan magistrate in north Delhi's Kamla Nagar, police said on Tuesday, the latest in a string of snatching incidents reported in the national capital.
+On Monday, the two bike-borne men snatched the magistrate's mobile phone when he was outside his house around 8 pm.

 Last month, a woman journalist was injured after she attempted to resist a snatching bid in CR Park.